Last updated on February 13, 2023 at 10:43 pm

 Internal Communications Tools: Guide to the Best Comms Tools

-Employee communication is more valued than ever.
+Employee communication is more valued than ever as companies try to navigate the rapidly evolving workplace.
 As a result, there are more internal communications tools at our disposal.
 But selecting the right tools for your business can be difficult, especially since comms teams are often small with limited budgets.
-So, we’ll break down the different types of tools and resources out there and how to select the best comms tools to reach your teams.
+So, we’ll break down the different types of tools and resources out there and how to select the best comms tools to reach your diverse teams.

 What Are the Different Types of Internal Communications Tools?

-There are a variety of internal communications tools that a company can use to reach their people.
-We can divide them into a few categories: channels, productivity, content creation, strategy & measurement, professional development.
+There are a variety of internal communications tools that a company can use to reach its people.
+We can divide them into a few categories: channels, productivity, content creation, strategy & measurement, and professional development.

 Communications Channels: